Pathu19/Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength./README.md

 **8. Conclusion**

-&nbsp;Testing different passwords showed that length and variety of character types greatly improve security.
+&nbsp;&nbsp;&nbsp;&nbsp;Testing different passwords showed that length and variety of character types greatly improve security.
 The best protection comes from using unique, long, and complex passwords combined with safe online practices.